JAlcocerT/JAlcocerT/content/blog/entrep-saas-books.md

 With life time access

-> Pay me to save you time, kind of a mix of DIY/DWY/DFY in a package
+Pay me to save you time, kind of a mix of ~DIY/DWY/DFY in a package

+> But leaning towards enhanced DIY with my expertise kind of thing

 #### Doing > Watching

-You might be tempted to fall into the learning trap.
+You might be tempted to fall into **the learning trap**.

 Learning, batches, small dopamine spikes and...no real output.

 To get those you can go to `https://www.classcentral.com/` or `datacamp` without a particular aim.

-And learning bc the sake of it its great.
+And learning bc the sake of it - its fantastic on its own.

 But if you want to build something - just learn what you need to accomplish it.